AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-read-data.md

 {

-               “Error”: “The request is not valid.”,
+               "Error": "The request is not valid.",

-               “Reason”: “Exceeded the maximum return count of 250000 events.”
+               "Reason": "Exceeded the maximum return count of 250000 events."

-               “Resolution”: “Reduce query size and resubmit the request.”
+               "Resolution": "Reduce query size and resubmit the request."

 }
 ```